Select Page

 Set up of a Monolix project: definition of data, structural and statistical model for the initial model

+The setup of a Monolix project requires to define the data set, and the model, both the structural part and the statistical part, including the residual error model, the parameter distributions (variance-covariance matrix) and the covariate model.
+We will setup a first model and improve it step-wise.
+We first create a new project in Monolix and load the data, assigning the columns as we have done in Datxplore.
+After having clicked “Next”, the user is prompted to choose a structural model.
 As a first guess, we try a one-compartment model with bolus administration and linear elimination.
 This model is available in the Monolix PK library, which is accessed when clicking on “Load from Library > PK”.
 A (V,Cl) and a (V,k) parameterization are available.
 We choose the V,k one:

 Now that we have specified the data and the model, we save the project as “project_01” (menu: Project > Save).
-The result text files of all tasks run afterwards will be saved in a folder next to the project file.
+The results files of all tasks run will be saved in a folder next to the project file.
+All Monolix project files can be downloaded at the end of this webpage.

 Running tasks